JomanaAmin/Computer-Architecture-Project/README.md

 Overview

-This repository contains the Verilog implementation of a RISC-V processor designed for the CSC311 – Introduction to Computer Architecture course at Nile University.
+This repository contains the Verilog implementation of a RISC-V processor designed for the Computer Architecture course.
 The processor supports arithmetic, logical, memory, and branch instructions.
 It has been implemented as a single-cycle design and later adapted to a pipelined version to improve instruction throughput.

 Features